 Special pantographs are necessary: The lower part has to be isolated and the retracted pantograph must not set under voltage from the other one.

-- Does LCRT offer enough capacity although the passengers compartment is reduced because of space demand for technical equipment?
+- Does LCRT offer enough capacity although the passengers compartment is reduced because of space demand for technical devices instead of rooftop equipment?